Writer’s Guidelines

 https://owl.purdue.edu/owl/avoiding_plagiarism/index.html).

 If your manuscript is accepted, we will send you an Author Agreement contract to complete.
-Once the article is printed, we will send you an honorarium, usually based on the word count after your article has been edited and prepared for print.
+Once the article is published, we will send you a small honorarium, usually based on the word count after your article has been edited and prepared for print.
 The honorarium is to thank you for a one-time use of your article.
 All subsequent uses after first use belong to the author.
 In order to process your honorarium, we must have your mailing address, brief biographical information, your Social Security number (as per government regulation), and a signed publication agreement covering the first-use rights.
 Accepted manuscripts are typically scheduled for use within nine months of acceptance, though longer intervals may occur depending on editorial priorities.

 Accepted manuscripts are subject to editorial work in the process of preparing them for publication.
 The author and editor work together in this process.